jchen706/PennyBot/README.md

-# pythonProject
+# Penny Bot

-A Python Project Open Source
+Goal: A bot trader that generates penny profits in mass volume